rolinmb/web-multi-synth/README.md

-tsc && git add . && git commit "" && git push -u origin main
+TODO:
+  - Custom Waveform does not come through audio context no matter what its gain is set to (i.e. need to troubleshoot or look at more docs)

-Try out the multi-synth at [https://web-multi-synth.vercel.app/](https://web-multi-synth.vercel.app/)
+Try out the multi oscillator synthesizer [here](https://web-multi-synth.vercel.app/)

-Try out the first edition (single-oscillator web synthesizer) at [https://rmb-synth.vercel.app/](https://rmb-synth.vercel.app/)
+Try out the first edition single oscillator synthesizer [here](https://rmb-synth.vercel.app/)

 Visit the repo for the first edition [here](https://github.com/rolinmb/web-synth)